rednafi/rednafi.com/content/python/inject_pytest_fixture.md

 However, I prefer not to use `autouse=True` because it can make reasoning about tests harder.

-TIL that you can use `@pytest.mark.usefixtures` to inject these implicit fixtures without cluttering the test function signature or using `autouse`.
+TIL that you can use `@pytest.mark.usefixtures`[^1] to inject these implicit fixtures without cluttering the test function signature or using `autouse`.
 Here's the same test marked with `usefixtures`:

 ```python
 # ... same as above